LeslieDancey/fme-server-FULL/data_uploads.md

 Browse to the newly uploaded workspace (Workspaces > Training > Exercise3a.fmw) and click Data Streaming:

 In the configuration page, under File Upload select Browse and add the file C:\FMEData2015\Resources\Self-Serve\GoodData.tif.
 It will then be uploaded to FME Server and become available for use.

+This is the key part of the process: the ability for an end-user to upload data to process.